e-mbrown/project-2-client/project-worksheet.md

 ## Project Description

-A single page art portfolio site that uses jquery to repopulate pages with content pulled from the imagerebs api.
+A single page control panel for an art portfolio site that uses jquery to repopulate pages with content pulled from the imagerebs api.
 It will have four main page categories and two subpage categories.
 It will have mobile functionality.

 ## Google Sheet